iamzeyadzidan/Zen-Bash/README.md

 # Zen-Bash
 Custom Linux Bash.
 The assignment was issued by CSEx61 - Operating Systems in 2021 to design and implement a Linux-like bash.
 The bash was developed in linux environment using C/C++.

+# How to run from terminal
+• compile using gcc main.c -lreadline
+• run using ./a.out

 # The Assignment Documentation
 First of all, I must cite the assignment documentation to this link.